Zeekersky/AdventureWorks-SplitPackage/README.md

 ## Project Report
 The detailed project report can be accessed [here](https://github.com/Zeekersky/AdventureWorks-SplitPackage/blob/main/Project%20Report.pdf).

-## Screenshots
-*Include relevant screenshots of your SSIS package and output tables here.*

 ## Contact
 For any queries or suggestions, feel free to reach out:
 - **Author**: Akash Pal